 If your property is outside the priority sampling area, you can contact a private lab and pay to have your water tested.
 Please note that MPCA and MDH will be glad to help you interpret your results, but no decisions regarding drinking water advisories or a provision of alternate drinking water (such as bottled water, treatment, or connection to city water) will be based on privately collected water samples.

-If your sample indicates levels of PFCs that could be of possible health concern, the state will re-sample your water to confirm the results before taking any actions.
+If your sample indicates levels of PFAS that could be of possible health concern, the state will re-sample your water to confirm the results before taking any actions.

-Very few private laboratories will accept samples to test for PFCs from individual homeowners.
+Very few private laboratories will accept samples to test for PFAS from individual homeowners.
 To locate a lab that does, you can use the MDH’s accredited laboratory search feature and follow these steps:

 - Select the “Customized Searches” tab.